AdaCore/spark2014/lrm/source/packages.rst

    abstraction entity is not permitted [e.g. in an expression].
    The function declaration is completed by its body which may be used to implement the *representation* of the state abstraction.
-   [Thatis, how the constituents that make up the state abstraction are related to it.]
+   [That is, how the constituents that make up the state abstraction are related to it.]

 #.
 A *volatile* state abstraction is one declared with a property list